-At 31 December 2019 no projects had been approved and not signed by the Funding Parties.
-(2018 - no projects had been approved and not signed by the Funding Parties).
+At 31 December 2020 no projects had been approved and not signed by the Funding Parties.
+(2019 - no projects had been approved and not signed by the Funding Parties).

-While the program and funding expansion continues from the European Union and from the United States Government Partners, the United States Department of State announced in June 2017 that they would be unable to provide new funding through their ISN/CTR program in order to fund the STCU's administrative, supplemental and project budgets.
+Despite a slow down in 2020 due to the worldwide pandemic the program and funding expansion continues from the European Union and from the United States Government Partners, however the United States Department of State announced in June 2017 that they would be unable to provide new funding through their ISN/CTR program in order to fund the STCU's administrative, supplemental and project budgets.
 However, the United States Party reiterated its unwavering commitment and support of the STCU as an important conduit and mechanism to implement CBRN threats.

 The STCU is working with the Governing Board to map out a strategy to deal with this situation, should this continue.
-Discussions were held by all parties at the 49thGoverning Board Meeting in December 2019 to try and seek out ways to deal with this challenge.
+Discussions are being held by all parties and at Governing Board Meetings to try and seek out ways to deal with this challenge.
 Currently, the United States Department of State Party has adequate funds on hand to support the STCU for the immediate future; therefore, going concern assumption is applicable in the preparation of these financial statements.
 The overall level of capital at the STCU is stable.